Masakiyo Maezono: International career

 On 22 May 1994, Maezono debuted for the Japan national team against Australia.
 He also played at the 1994 Asian Games.

 From 1995, Maezono prioritized the Japan U-23 national team.
 He played as captain for U-23 Japan.
-In the 1996 Summer Olympics Qualifiers Japan qualified for the 1996 Summer Olympics for the first time in 28 years since the 1968 Summer Olympics where Japan won the Bronze Medal.
+In the 1996 Summer Olympics Qualifiers Japan qualified for the 1996 Summer Olympics for the first time in 28 years since the 1968 Summer Olympics where Japan won the bronze medal.
 At the 1996 Olympics, although Japan won 2 matches, they exited in the first round.
 At the Olympics Japan beat Brazil in the first game.
 It was known as the "Miracle of Miami" (マイアミの奇跡) in Japan.
 He played 3 games at the Olympics and scored 2 goals against Hungary.

 After the 1996 Summer Olympics, in August 1996, Maezono was selected by the Japan senior team for the first time in years.
 On 25 August, he played and scored a goal against Uruguay.
 This goal was his first goal for Japan.
 In December, he played at the 1996 Asian Cup.
 He played 19 games and scored 4 goals for Japan until 1997.

 Beach Soccer career

-After retirement, Maezono was selected by the Japan national beach soccer team by manager Ruy Ramos who was his team mate at Verdy Kawasaki.
+After retirement, Maezono was selected by the Japan national beach soccer team by manager Ruy Ramos who was his teammate at Verdy Kawasaki.
 Japan won the championship at the 2009 AFC Beach Soccer Championship and participated in the 2009 Beach Soccer World Cup.